Stephen Sherriff: Chairperson

 Gerry Docherty: Vice-chairperson

-I have been involved in credit unions as a member and director for nearly 30 years and I am currently the Secretary of East Kilbride Credit Union.
+I have been involved in credit unions as a member and director for nearly 30 years and I am currently the Vice-Chair of East Kilbride Credit Union.
 I represent Scottish Credit Unions in the UK Policy Panel and attend many meetings of the Trade Body, ABCUL where my previous experience in local government serves me well.
 I am responsible for Governance and Compliance at EKCU and this means that I make sure the Board is accountable, fair and transparent and that the business meets its statutory and regulatory requirements.

 I joined the Board in 2010, being formally elected as a Director at that year’s AGM.
 At the 2013 AGM I was appointed as Treasurer.
 I am a Chartered Accountant and am now semi-retired after 38 years in the accountancy profession.
 I have lived in East Kilbride since 1961 and am pleased to be able to help the future development of the credit union in the strategic oversight role of the board.

 I have been a member of EK Credit Union for 30 years and a director for over two years.
 I started my career at Imperial Tobacco, later moving to EK District Council and South Lanarkshire Council where I worked in IT.
 As Health & Safety officer for Unison I was privileged to study for many certificates and degrees courtesy of the trade union.
 Hopefully I can put my education, skills and knowledge to good use as a director of EK Credit Union for the benefit of the members.